cta-wave/Test-Content-Generation/README.md

 ## Validation

+Validation as of today is done manually.
+(NOTE: an improved more automated process may be available later).

+The process of validation includes:

-Validation is done manually.
-The validation should include a local phase checking that specific parameters are applied.
-Then another API call to the DASH-IF conformance validator could be done to check against MPD and CMAF conformance for CTA WAVE test content.
+- The validation should include initial phase checking that required parameters according to the test content description are applied.
+- An API call to the [DASH-IF conformance validator](http://conformance.dashif.org) should be done to check against MPD and CMAF conformance for CTA WAVE test content.

-The content shall be ammended with a conformance check output document.
+- The content should be ammended with a conformance check output document.
+At this stage it is recommended to use the output for the DASH-IF conformance validator.